JulienBe/lxone-odoo/README.md

 ### Importing

-The next action the poll function takes (continuing from where I left off at the end of the abvoe polling section) is parsing each file.
+The next action the poll function takes (continuing from where I left off at the end of the above polling section) is parsing each file.
 An attempt is made to parse each unparsed lx.file.incoming record, with any failures being written in that records "result" field.

 Next each parsed lx.file.incoming file needs to be converted into one or many lx.updates.
 Since a single XML file on the FTP server can contain multiple updates (i.e. marking many Delivery Orders as delivered), a single lx.file.incoming record can be linked to many lx.update records.
 The standard XML header is removed and the remaining elements are saved to an lx.update each.